Motion Preservation of the Spine – Disc Replacement

 Modern artificial discs are designed to withstand years of use, with clinical studies showing durability over a decade in many cases.

-✅ Have single-level degenerative disc disease without significant instability
+✅ Have single-level degenerative disc disease with a firm back

-✅ Have good bone density and spinal alignment
+✅ Have good bones and a straight spine

-Disc Replacement vs. Spinal Fusion: A Comparative Analysis
+Disc Replacement vs. Spinal Fusion: A Look at Both

 The Future of Motion Preservation and Disc Replacement